mumez/tonel-smalltalk-parser/doc/tonel-and-smalltalk-bnf.md

      - `(expr1 | expr2)` - bitwise OR operator
      - `(pragma arguments second | all)` - binary message send
      - `((condition1) | (condition2))` - logical OR in conditional expressions

+1. **Semicolon in Literal Arrays**: Semicolons can appear as elements in literal arrays

+   - Treated as symbols within array context, not as cascade operators
+   - `#(uint64 internal; uint64 internalHigh;)` - semicolons as array elements
+   - `#(;)` - array containing only a semicolon
+   - `#(1 ; 2 ; 3)` - mixed numeric and semicolon elements
+   - Enables representation of structured data with semicolon delimiters

 ### ANSI Smalltalk Compatibility